FDIC may revive three U.S. bank lawsuits over soured mortgage debt

-ZURICH Deutsche Bank said that it is making progress in its planned partial initial public offering (IPO) of its asset management unit, according to a recent memo to staff.
+Private equity firm EQT said on Tuesday it has agreed to acquire U.S. drug development consultancy Certara for $850 million, including debt, from Arsenal Capital Partners, another buyout firm.

-NEW YORK A federal judge granted the FDIC permission to revive lawsuits against Citigroup Inc (C.N), Bank of New York Mellon Corp (BK.N) and U.S. Bancorp (USB.N) that he had dismissed last September, to recoup more than $695 million of losses on soured mortgage debt that a failed Texas bank once owned.
+NEW YORK A federal judge granted the FDIC permission to revive lawsuits against Citigroup Inc, Bank of New York Mellon Corp and U.S. Bancorp that he had dismissed last September, to recoup more than $695 million of losses on soured mortgage debt that a failed Texas bank once owned.

 In a decision made public on Tuesday, U.S. District Judge Andrew Carter in Manhattan said the FDIC could try to show it still had legal standing to sue as the receiver for Austin-based Guaranty Bank, despite having transferred its claims to a "resecuritization trust" when it sold the debt in March 2010.